The Aeronautics Research and Technology Roundtable (ARTR)

 Jaiwon Shin, Associate Administrator, ARMD, NASA - no slides

 Lisa Ellman (moderator) - no slides

 Davis Hackenberg, NASA

-Pamela Cohn, Ascension Group
+Pamela Cohn, Ascension Group - no slides

 * No slides* indicates that the presenter did not utilize slides during their presentation.